Pregnancy SmartSiteTM

 Before the Procedure

-Your doctor will explain what you should do to prepare for your surgery.
+Your surgeon will explain what you should do to prepare for your surgery.
 You may be asked to:

 After the Procedure

 Taking proper care of your wound after surgery will help your skin look its best.
-Your doctor will talk with you about your options:
+Your surgeon will talk with you about your options:

 Outlook (Prognosis)